 Johnny Weiss & Shaylan Meyer

 PDF is a program under SGA for current Ross Vet students that rewards performing activities affiliated with Ross Vet, using a points-based system, by providing funding towards professional development opportunities.
 Professional development opportunities can include, but are not limited to: conferences, externships, foreign education programs, internships, symposiums, or anything deemed for professional or career development.

 Students who have completed at least one semester at Ross Vet may apply for funding.

 PDF Fund Application

-With over 20 active clubs and organizations representing a variety of interests, it will be easy get involved at RUSVM.
-Two SCAVMA Activities Representatives coordinate the overall activities schedule for students, and are responsible for determining the schedule for both activities and club fundraising.
+With over 20 active clubs and organizations representing a variety of interests, it will be easy get involved at Ross Vet.
+Two SAVMA Activities Representatives coordinate the overall activities schedule for students, and are responsible for determining the schedule for both activities and club fundraising.

 AABP is the largest organization on campus, we have approximately 250 members and growing!
 Here on campus we offer a multitude of wet labs including; calf handling, calf watch with our pregnant cows during our calving seasons, dehorning, palpation trips to local St. Kitts farms, body condition scoring and breeding of our campus herd.
 Additionally we give our members the opportunity to become AI (artificial insemination) certified through Select Sires.
 We host a burger sale every semester along with our welcome back BBQ.
 We promote excellence within this field of medicine and help our members to gain exceptional bovine handling skills.